-- 1. Locate an available IDE connector on the three-connector signal cable attached to either the primary IDE or secondary IDE connector on the system board.
+- 1. Locate the PATA IDE connector on the system board and the three-connector signal cable.
 See "Identifying parts on the system board" on page 11. - 2.
 Connect the extra connector in the signal cable to the new drive. - 3.
 Your computer has extra power connectors for additional drives.
 Connect a power connector to the drive.